 |**FN100 First Year Seminar is required of all freshman with fewer than 30 transfer credits.
 Revised 3/5/14|

-Video and Sound
+Video + Sound

-Principles of video and sound are taught in hands-on learning environments where students gain the technical skills needed to communicate ideas through structure, pace, rhythm, duration, and the interplay between image and sound.
+As a Video + Sound student, you draw on the rich histories and interconnections between video art, sound art, experimental film, installation, performance, and network culture.
+Principles of video and sound are taught in hands-on learning environments where you gain the technical skills needed to communicate ideas through structure, pace, rhythm, duration, and the interplay between image and sound.

 During SIX, a special event with celebrated sound artist Robert Henke, students gather in Swigert Commons.
 Photo by Kaija Cornett ‘12.